Helmut Veith Stipend

 The Helmut Veith Stipend is dedicated to the memory of an outstanding computer scientist who worked in the fields of logic in computer science, computer-aided verification, software engineering, and computer security.
 Helmut Veith, who tragically passed away in March 2016, was a strong advocate and mentor for women in computer science.
 More on Helmut Veith´s research on the pages of his research group FORSYTE.

 1. Applicants must be eligible for admission to one of the master’s programs in computer science at TU Wien that are taught in English.
-In 2019/2020 and 2020/2021 those are:
+Currently those are:

 2. While applications for funding can be filed before or in parallel with the admissions process, the funding will only be awarded to applicants who have been unconditionally admitted to the master’s program.
 An application for funding does not replace the admissions process; neither does a conditional offer of funding entitle the applicant to study at TU Wien.